pgiralt/preso_timer/README.md

   - Import presentation configurations
 - **Responsive, Mobile-friendly UI**: Allows you to easily use a mobile device as a presentation timer.
 Works particularly well in landscape mode.
 - **No Server Required**: Runs entirely in the browser.
 While you can easily host this on any web server, you can also run it locally by opening the `index.html` file in a web browser.
 - **Wake Lock**: Attempts to keep the device awake while the timer is up.
 This allows you to use a device like a phone or tablet to show the timer and ensure the screen stays on.
+To enable wake lock on an iOS device, tap the small grey icon on the bottom right corner so that it turns green.
+This enables wake lock.
+On other devices, it should enable automatically.

 ## Getting Started